 Transfer to an oiled bowl, and cover tightly with plastic wrap.
 Place in a warm spot until doubled in size, approximately 1 - 1 1/2 hours.

 Once the dough has risen, punch down slightly and shape into a rectangle.
 Wrap tightly in plastic wrap, and place on a baking sheet.
-Place in the freezer for 2 hours to firm up before rolling.
+Place in the freezer for one hour to firm up before rolling.

 CHOCOLATE HAZELNUT SPREAD